ecadagiani/webFinder/README.md

     /**
      * Before recover the new link.
 You can return a new url to fetch
-     * PS: If you have multiple plugin with multiple 'onGetNewLink', i can't predict which plugin will be selected.
+     * NB: If you have multiple plugin with multiple 'onGetNewLink', i can't predict which plugin will be selected.
      * @param {Array<linkObject>} previousFetchedPage - the links fetch in the previous crawled page
-     * @return {string|null} return the futur page to fetch */ onGetNewLink(previousFetchedPage) { return null; }
+     * @return {string|null} return the futur page to fetch */ setNewLink(previousFetchedPage) { return null; }

     /**
      * After recover the new link to fetch